 - Aesthetic Design: since this review covers a tool that must be held and maneuvered when in use, it is quite important to discuss it’s physical features and how they aid usability

-- Features and Specifications: this criteria is actually the most important factor that determines the performance of the 3D printing pen for it covers specifics governing its operations such as; it’s heat mechanism, flow speed control, thermal adjustability etc.
+- Features and Specifications: this criterion is actually the most important factor that determines the performance of the 3D printing pen for it covers specifics governing its operations such as; it has a heating mechanism, flow speed control, thermal adjustability, etc.

 - Filament Material: this discusses the type of feed the 3D printing pen’s heating mechanism is equipped to work with without experiencing any issues.

 - Cost: Lastly, the cost of purchasing this item–Scribbler 3D Printing Pen V3–must be taken into consideration.